microsoft/pxt-adafruit/docs/reference/music/tempo.md

 ### Returns

-* a [Number](/reference/types/number) that means the bpm (beats per minute, or number of beats in a minute of the music that the micro:bit is playing).
+* a [number](/reference/types/number) that means the beats per minute (number of beats in a minute of the music that the micro:bit is playing).

 ### See also